arlac77/svelte-session-manager/README.md

   await login(session, 'https://mydomain.com/authenticate', 'a user', 'a secret');
 }

-session.isValid; // true when auth was ok
+session.isValid; // true when auth was ok or localStorage token is still valid

 export const values = derived(